ibm-cloud-docs/containers/cs_istio.md

       ```
       {: screen}

-7. Istio version 1.8: If you created a custom `IstioOperator` resource, update the tag for any custom gateways to 1.8.
+7. Istio version 1.8 or later: If you created a custom `IstioOperator` (IOP) resource, update the tag for any custom gateways to the updated add-on version.

 8. [Update your `istioctl` client and sidecars](#update_client_sidecar).